revolist/revogrid-docs/guide/stencil/index.md

 2. **Component Decorator**: Use the `@Component` decorator to define a new Stencil component with the tag name `my-component`.
 3. **Column Definition**: Define the columns for the grid using the `ColumnRegular` type.
 4. **Data Source**: Define the data source for the grid.
-5. **Lifecycle Method**: Use the `componentWillLoad` lifecycle method to initialize the Revogrid custom elements.
+5. **Lifecycle Method**: Use the `componentWillLoad` lifecycle method to initialize the RevoGrid custom elements.
 6. **Render Method**: Render the `revo-grid` component with the defined columns and data source, and enable filtering.

 That's it!
-Your StencilJS project is now set up to use Revogrid.
+Your StencilJS project is now set up to use RevoGrid.

 <!--@include: ../../demo/stencil/stencil.sample.md-->